Medium Difficult Bible Quiz about Bible Characters.

 b.
 Aaron.

-This event happened while Moses spent 40 days and nights up on the mountain speaking with God.
+This event occurred while Moses spent 40 days and nights on the mountain, speaking with God.

 -